AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 }
 ```

 The planning pipeline uses DESPOT to perform online POMDP planning for a system untill a fixed number of steps are finished or untill a terminal state of the system has been reached.
 The core of the planning pipeline is the `runStep` function which performs one step of online planning.
 The `runStep` first uses DESPOT to generate an optimal action for the current time step (Listing 27 Line 3), and executes the action through the `World` interface (Listing 27 Line 5).
 The planner then receives a new observation from the world and uses it to update the belief (Listing 27 Line 7).
-The planning pipeline can be customized through override the `runStep` function and the `PlanningLoop` function which calls `runStep` repetitively.
+The planning pipeline can be customized through overriding the `runStep` function and the `PlanningLoop` function which calls `runStep` repetitively.

 ##### Listing 27.
 The runStep function